-Most people have at least occasionally had trouble falling or staying asleep.
-But for some people, insomnia can be ongoing and affect all areas of their life including their physical health, emotional wellbeing and relationships.
+Most people occasionally have trouble falling or staying asleep.
+But for some people, insomnia can be ongoing and affect all areas of life including physical health, emotional well-being and relationships.

 Insomnia refers to trouble falling or staying asleep.
 It can affect someone for a short time, such as a few nights or weeks.
 In other cases, insomnia is chronic and can last for months or years.

 Types of Insomnia

 There are a few main types of insomnia including primary and secondary.
 Insomnia is considered primary when it is not caused by or associated with a medical condition, psychiatric problem or medication.
 Secondary insomnia, on the other hand, is due to a medical condition, such as COPD or chronic pain, that is interfering with sleep.